SkCubeSat/Software/README.md

 - `vendor/libcsp-rust`: Squashed subtree from the SkCubeSat `libcsp-rust` fork, tracking the patched `radsat-main` branch.

-The `kubos/libs/radsat-csp` crate depends on the vendored subtree paths directly, so no post-clone vendor patch step is required.

 ## Project Structure

 The RADSAT-SK2 software sub-team repository is organized as follows: